drvinceknight/pfm/nbs/chapters/00-overview/main.md

 ---

-As we progress as mathematicians **mathematical knowledge** is more prominant than **mathematical technique**: often knowing what to do is the real problem as opposed to having the technical ability to do it.
+As we progress as mathematicians **mathematical knowledge** is more prominent than **mathematical technique**: often knowing what to do is the real problem as opposed to having the technical ability to do it.

 This is what this course will cover: **programming** allows us to instruct a computer to carry out mathematical techniques.